Killarney National Park

 Accommodation & food: In a modern hostel in the National Park itself.
 Dormitory style bedrooms; please bring your sleeping bag and a pillowcase.
 There are kitchen facilities in the hostel, food ingredients will be provided and the volunteers will share in the domestic duties of cooking and cleaning on a rota basis.

-Requirements: The project work is based outdoors and that a substantial amount of time might be spent walking through mountain and forest areas each day.
+Requirements: The project work is based outdoors and a substantial amount of time might be spent walking through mountain and forest areas each day.
 Volunteers need to be prepared to work outdoors in various weather conditions.
 As the terrain is quite difficult and tough, volunteers need to be fit enough to handle this.
 For example there could be up to a 60 minute uphill walk to the worksite over rough ground.

 Notes: The midge fly is widespread in the park as well as ticks so volunteers must be prepared to use an insect repellent and wear a protective net when working.
 The park will provide nets, gloves and rubber boots.
 Volunteers are also required to wear long sleeves and trousers while working.